Oliver Williams (American football)

-Oliver Williams (born October 17, 1960) is a former American football wide receiver who played in the National Football League (NFL).
+Oliver Williams (born October 17, 1960) is an American former professional football player who was a wide receiver who played in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini.

 College career

-Williams began his collegiate career at Los Angeles Harbor College, where he played for two years before transferring to the University of Illinois.
-He became a starter going into his first season with the Illini and was named second-team All-Big Ten Conference after catching 38 passes for 760 yards and six touchdowns.
+Williams began his collegiate career at Los Angeles Harbor College, where he played for two years before transferring to the University of Illinois Urbana-Champaign.
+He became a starter going into his first season with the Fighting Illini and was named second-team All-Big Ten Conference after catching 38 passes for 760 yards and six touchdowns.
 As a senior he had 35 receptions for 523 yards and six touchdowns.
 After his senior season Williams played in the Shrine Bowl.